-We call $\y$ a \emph{minimal} (weakly) optimal if $\y$ is (weakly) optimal and there is no (weakly) optimal $\w$ such that the support of $\w$ is strictly contained in the support of $\y$.
+We call $\y$ a \emph{minimal} (weak) optimal if $\y$ is (weak) optimal and there is no (weak) optimal $\w$ such that the support of $\w$ is strictly contained in the support of $\y$.
 A vector $\y\gneq \0$ is called a weak GPF-eigenvector if $A\y=\hat\rho(A,B)\y$.